david26694/cluster-experiments/README.md

     * `SegmentedBetaRelativePerturbator`: to artificially perturb treated group with relative beta distribution perturbations in a specified support interval, but using clusters
 * Regarding splitting data:
     * `ClusteredSplitter`: to split data based on clusters
+    * `FixedSizeClusteredSplitter`: to split data based on clusters with a fixed size (example: only 1 treatment cluster and the rest in control)
     * `BalancedClusteredSplitter`: to split data based on clusters in a balanced way
     * `NonClusteredSplitter`: Regular data splitting, no clusters
     * `StratifiedClusteredSplitter`: to split based on clusters and strata, balancing the number of clusters in each stratus